cmacrander/regression/posts/RDU.md

 "Nice to meet you Karly.
 So, FDNY paramedic, huh?
 Nice to have someone like you around, and I guess you're the expert here—anything we can do to help?"

+> GM compels Marcus' aspect _Something To Prove_: Marcus must take charge of the first aid that is surely needed by the main group of passengers. +1 fate point.

 "These guys have things well in hand at the moment.
 If you'll excuse me, I'm going to get back to the group," Marcus nods down the runway where the flight crew has been coralling passengers.
 "If you want to help, come with me and look over everyone for injuries.
 I have a feeling a lot of people are in shock and might not be aware of the injuries they've sustained...

 > Create an Advantage: 1 Empathy + 0 = 1 (Average) _Fails_, no aspect revealed.